Japanese electrical engineering companies were a dime a dozen in the 1980s, and

-Pearl—yes, the drum manufacturer—was no different, except that like Ibanez, they also bet on the right horse.
-They picked a company called KLM (which no longer exists, as far as I can tell) and let them develop a series of effects pedals under the Pearl name, called the Sound Spice series.
+Pearl—yes, the drum manufacturer—was no different, except that like Ibanez, they also bet on the right horse: Korg Japan and let them develop a series of effects pedals under the Pearl name, called the Sound Spice series.
 The result was what might appear on the surface to be a few clones:

 - FG-01 Flanger